Things to Do in Amalfi Coast

 When to Visit

 The Amalfi Coast's Mediterranean climate offers distinct seasonal experiences.
 Spring (April-May) brings mild temperatures (18-23°C), moderate rainfall (60-80mm monthly), and 40% lower accommodation costs than peak season.
 Gardens bloom with wisteria and bougainvillea, while tourist crowds remain manageable.
 Summer (June-August) delivers hot, dry weather (25-30°C), minimal rainfall (20-40mm), but peak pricing with hotels charging 60-80% premiums.
 Expect crowded attractions and fully booked restaurants requiring advance reservations.
 Early autumn (September-October) offers the sweet spot—warm seas (22-24°C), comfortable temperatures (20-25°C), light rainfall (70-100mm), and 30% reduced accommodation costs.
 The grape harvest season brings local festivals and optimal hiking conditions.
 Winter (November-March) sees cooler temperatures (12-16°C), increased rainfall (100-150mm monthly), and significantly reduced tourist services, though luxury hotels offer 50-60% discounts.
 Many restaurants and attractions close entirely.
 Notable events include Amalfi's Regata Storica (first weekend in June) and Ravello Festival (July-September).
-Shoulder seasons (April-May, September-October) suit most travelers seeking the perfect balance of weather, pricing, and authentic experiences without overwhelming crowds.
+Shoulder seasons (April-May, September-October) suit most travelers seeking the perfect balance of weather, pricing, and real feels without overwhelming crowds.